Sidney Landfill Site

 Based on the results of a remedial investigation and feasibility study to determine the nature and extent of the contamination at the site and the identification and evaluation of cleanup alternatives, the EPA selected a cleanup plan for the site in 1995.
 The cleanup plan called for the placement of caps over several disposal areas and the extraction and treatment of contaminated ground water.
 The installation of the caps was completed in 1999.
 Based on the results of ground water testing and sampling, it was determined that the ground water extraction and treatment system already operating at the nearby Richardson Road Landfill Superfund site was capturing the contaminated ground water from the Sidney Landfill site, so a ground water extraction and treatment system at the Sidney Landfill site would not be needed.
 This finding was documented in a September 2004 Explanation of Significant Differences.

 Under Superfund, the EPA conducts reviews every five years at sites to ensure that the implemented cleanups are functioning as intended and continue to protect human health and the environment.
-The EPA completed five-year reviews for the Sidney Landfill site in 2004 and 2009, concluding that the implemented actions continue to be effective and protective.
-The EPA is currently conducting the third five-year review of the cleanup activities at the site.
-It is anticipated that the five-year review will be completed in June 2014.
-Once the five-year review is completed, the results will be made available online and in the local site repository: Sidney Memorial Public Library, 8 River Street, Sidney, New York 13838.
+The EPA completed five-year reviews for the Sidney Landfill site in 2004, 2009 and 2014 concluding that the implemented actions continue to be effective and protective.